chantelwetzel-noaa/copper_rockfish_2021/write_up/wa/_main.utf8.md

 The above is also the median of the prior.
 The prior is defined as a lognormal distribution with mean $ln(5.4/A_{\text{max}})$ and SE = 0.438.
 Using a maximum age of 50, the point estimate and median of the prior is 0.108 per year  The maximum age was selected based on available age data from all West Coast data sources and literature values.
 The oldest aged rockfish was 51 years with two observations, off the coast of Washington and Oregon in 2019.
 However, age data are subject to ageing error which could impact this estimate of longevity.
 The selection of 50 years was based on the range of other ages available with multiple observations of fish between 44 and 51 years of age and literature examining the longevity of `spp` [@love_milton_probably_1996].

-### Maturation and Fecundity

-NEED TO UPDATE WHEN MELISSA IS DONE

-Maturity-at-length based on the work of Hannah XXX which estimated the 50% size-at-maturity of 34.83 cm off the coast of Oregon with maturity asymptoting to 1.0 for larger fish (Figure ADD FIGURE).

-This assessment assumed a logistic maturity-at-length curve based on analysis of XXX fish maturity samples collected from the NWFSC WCGBT and NWFSC Hook & Line surveys.
-The new maturity-at-length curve is based on the estimate of functional maturity, an approach that classifies rockfish maturity with developing oocytes as mature or immature based on the proportion of vitellogenin in the cytoplasm and the measured frequency of atretic cells (Melissa Head, personal communication, NWFSC, NOAA).
-The 50% size-at-maturity was estimated at XX cm with maturity asymptoting to 1.0 for larger fish (Figure ADD FIGURE).

-The fecundity-at-length was based on research Dick et al. [-@dick_meta-analysis_2017].
-The fecundity relationship for copper rockfish was estimated equal to 3.362e-07$L$^3.68^ in millions of eggs where $L$ is length in cm.
-Fecundity-at-length is shown in Figure ADD FIGURE.

-### Sex Ratio

-There was limited sex specific observations by length or age for all biological data sources.
-The sex ratio of young fish was assumed to be 1:1.

 ### Length-Weight Relationship

-The length-weight relationship for copper rockfish was estimated outside the model using all coastwide biological data available from fishery-independent data sources, where the female weight-at-length in grams was estimated at 9.56e-06$L$^3.19^ and males at 1.08e-05$L$^3.15^ where $L$ is length in cm (Figures ADD FIGURE).
+The length-weight relationship for copper rockfish was estimated outside the model using all coastwide biological data available from fishery-independent data sources (Figure \ref{fig:len-weight-survey}).
+The estimated length-weight for female fish was 9.56e-06$L$^3.19^ and males at 1.08e-05$L$^3.15^ where $L$ is length in cm (Figures \ref{fig:len-weight}).

 ### Growth (Length-at-Age)

-The length-at-age was estimated for male and female copper rockfish using data collected from fishery-dependent data sources off the coast of Oregon and Washington that were collected from 1998-2019.
-Figure ADD FIGURE shows the lengths and ages for all years as well as predicted von Bertalanffy fits to the data.
+The length-at-age was estimated for male and female copper rockfish using data collected from fishery-dependent data sources off the coast of Oregon and Washington that were collected from 1998-2019 (Figure \ref{fig:len-age-data}).
+Figure \ref{fig:len-age} shows the lengths and ages for all years by data source as well as predicted von Bertalanffy fits to the data.
 Females grow larger than males and sex-specific growth parameters were estimated at the following values:

 \begin{centering}